 The Company's employee savings and retirement plan is qualified under Section 401 of the Internal Revenue Code.
 The plan is available to all regular employees on the Company's U.S. payroll and provides employees with tax-deferred salary deductions and alternative investment options.
 Employees may contribute up to 25% of their salary up to the statutory prescribed annual limit.
-In calendar years 2012 and 2011, the Company matched employees' contributions to the plan by up to \$2,000 and \$1,000, respectively, per participant per calendar year.
+In calendar years 2013 and 2012, the Company match for employees' contributions to the plan was up to \$2,000 per participant per calendar year.